AfuLD/p2p-copy/docs/features.md

 ## Limitations

+- server performance limits the amount of concurrent transfers
-- Single pair per code; no concurrent sessions.
+- Single pair per code; no broadcasting.
-- No relay storage; large transfers depend on stable connections.
+- No relay storage; transfers depend on both clients to stay connected.
 - Per-file (not per-chunk) compression decisions.

 ## Internals